 We have seen a lot of developments within the industry of parking and mobility.
 It is changing rapidly due to technological developments, a growing demand for sustainability and the need for more flexibility.
 The future of parking and mobility not only promises innovations that will ease the ordeal of parking for the user, but also promises a bright future of possibilities to thrive for the parking provider.
 To keep you updated, our CEO, Elizabeth Zealand, drafted a list of 3 not to miss trends in the mobility and parking industry.

 In Elizabeth’s perfect world, there are no meters or parking signs polluting our streets.
 Digital infrastructure will allow everyone to search, find, understand and pay for kerbside use though our car, phone or wearable device.
-Contactless payments solutions, and Spot’s digital kerbside asset data will make this dream a reality.
+Contactless payments solutions, and Modii's (formerly Spot Parking) digital kerbside asset data will make this dream a reality.

 The push for less single use private vehicles will continue.
 “I think I am the only CEO of a parking company who doesn’t have a car!” shared Zealand.

 Green initiatives will continue in the parking industry from environmentally friendly power sources and green building material to the overall push to reduce emissions.
-“At Spot, we believe better certainty and faster discovery of parking spaces will reduce emissions created by vehicles circling looking for parking.
-"We will be partnering with air quality sensor providers to quantify the amount of emissions saved through better parking discovery in our client parking lots,” says Spot’s CEO.
+“At Modii, we believe better certainty and faster discovery of parking spaces will reduce emissions created by vehicles circling looking for parking.
+"We will be partnering with air quality sensor providers to quantify the amount of emissions saved through better parking discovery in our client parking lots,” says Modii's CEO, Elizabeth Zealand.

 COVID-19 showed a rethink of kerb use.
 On and off street parking spaces became COVID drive through testing centres, outdoor dining areas, storage facilities, pick up and drop off zones, community performance spaces and mobility zones.